-You Know My Name (Look Up The Number) single artwork – United Kingdom Written by: Lennon-McCartney
+You Know My Name (Look Up the Number) on Cd

 Recorded: 17 May; 7, 8 June 1967; 30 April 1969